rjiang1/StockTrade/README.md

 For each turn the player will be prompted for 4 actions
 * Buy - Enter B/b to buy a stock and then you have to enter number of stocks you want to buy, one cannot buy stock worth more than your cash balance.
-* Sell - Enter S/s to sell a stock and then you have to enter number of stocks you want to sell, one cannot sell stocks whose count is more than actual count.
+* Sell - Enter S/s to sell a stock and then you have to enter number of stocks you want to sell, one cannot sell stocks whose count is more than what he/ she actually owns.
 * Do Nothing/ Hold - Enter H/h, you will be shown next day apple stock.
 * Exit - Enter E/e you will be exited out of prediction game and your portfolio, profit/ loss will be shown.